After Your Baby Arrives

 To ensure your baby’s safety, Identification (ID) bands will be placed on you, your baby and your significant other immediately following birth.
 These ID bands are not to be removed before discharge.
 Your nurse will advise you to NEVER leave your baby alone or unsupervised in our room.

-Newport Hospital endorses Family Centered Care.
+Newport Community Hospital endorses Family Centered Care.
 For mothers who wish to breastfeed, this experience will begin in the Labor and Delivery Room with support from specially trained nurses and will continue throughout your postpartum hospital stay.
 Our nurses will provide you with the guidance you need and answer any questions you may have.
 For mothers and babies with special needs, a Lactation Specialist is available.
 After discharge, community support is provided for those interested.

 Newborn Hearing Screening

-All infants born at Newport Hospital will be given a hearing screening exam with the parent’s consent.
+All infants born at Newport Community Hospital will be given a hearing screening exam with the parent’s consent.
 The hearing screening test is able to detect a range of hearing loss from mild to profound.

 Newport’s culinary staff provides a complimentary gourmet meal for our new parents.
 Choices include Steak or Chicken Cordon Bleu, served with sparkling cider and birthday cake.

-There are no restrictions on times of visitation, but please check with Admitting on visitation changes due to COVID-19 pandemic operations.
+Typically, there are no restrictions on times of visitation, but please check with Admitting on visitation changes due to COVID-19 pandemic operations.
 However, to allow you to adequately rest, we suggest that you limit your visitors to two at a time.
 Please ensure that visitors (adults and children) are in good health.
 Also encourage them to wash their hands before holding your baby.

 Taking Your Baby Home